-Head North towards Campbell River on inland Hwy 19, just off from the Cranberry Rd Exit.
+To get to these potholes head north towards Campbell River on inland Hwy 19, just off from the Cranberry Rd Exit.
 When you get to the bridge that crosses over the Oyster River, park on the side of the road and go through the fence which will take you to a path leading down to the river.
 It’s approximately a 5-minute drive from Saratoga Beach en-route from Courtenay to Campbell River.

 5. Shelter Point Distillery

-An artisanal distillery just a 25-minute drive from Courtenay is a must-stop for whisky, vodka, or gin lovers – or anyone with an interest in distilling.
+Shelter Point Distillery is an artisanal distillery just a 25-minute drive from Courtenay is a must-stop for whisky, vodka, or gin lovers – or anyone with an interest in distilling.
 They have a pretty unique method here in that they use only barley to create their whisky and vodka varieties.
 The barley is grown on their farm, and the spring water used in the process comes from a mountain-fed aquifer on the farm.
 Their botanical gin (my favorite!) is created using only hand-foraged local ingredients!

 You can book a guided tour of the distillery, where your guide will take you through the entire process from mashing, fermenting, distilling, barreling, and finally the bottling of the spirits – as well as getting to see some of the 400-acre farm.
 It’s an hour-long tour and at the end, you will get to sample some of the spirits.
-For true whisky-lovers, there’s an in-depth two-hour tour available too.
+For true whisky lovers, there’s an in-depth two-hour tour available too!